TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 With all of that said, let's finally take a look at how the TopOTheHourBot implementation uses this concept to full effect.

 You can really think of TopOTheHourBot as being a large [fan-out/fan-in](https://en.wikipedia.org/wiki/Fan-out_(software)) system.
 In the code, there is a `TopOTheHourBot` client class, and a `HasanAbiExtension` "client extension" class. `TopOTheHourBot`, by itself, does not do much at all - its sole job is to respond to [PINGs](https://modern.ircdocs.horse/#ping-message), and distribute incoming commands to its attachments. `HasanAbiExtension` is where much of the actual work is being done.
 While seemingly unnecessary, this apportioning of Hasan-specific operations was done in case the bot ever obtains capabilities in other channels - it's a future-proofing measure.
-The diagram, below, shows the flow of messages from the underlying websocket connection to this system:
+The diagram, below, shows the flow of messages from the underlying websocket connection to this system:[^1]

 ```mermaid
 stateDiagram-v2